bitpay/bitcore/DEVELOPMENT.md

 * a dependency with a lifecycle script was added but is not represented in policy;
 * a dependency path or version changed;
-* a committed policy entry no longer matches an installed dependency;
+* an approved policy entry no longer matches an installed dependency;
 * the package lockfile and policy are out of sync.

+An inactive denied entry is not a validation failure because it cannot authorize code.
+Missing policy entries and inactive approved entries remain fatal.

 Do not bypass this failure by automatically approving new entries.